Evalle/DCA/README.md

   ### Question format

-    All the questions follow this strucuture:

-  With that in mind, there are THREE TYPES of giving answers:
+ There are THREE TYPES of giving answers:
  - ONE RIGHT ANSWER: The answer options will be a clickable spot and you must select ONE CHOICE.
 This can be either select a valid answer in a true/false statement or a fill in blank example.
  - MULTIPLE ANSWERS: The answer option will be a square-type and accepts MULTIPLE CHOICES.
 Before checking the answers, please refer to the question to ensure HOW MANY VALID CHOICES ARE.
  - Discrete Option Multiple Choice (DOMC) : Options are randomly presented, one at a time.
 For each presented option, the examinee chooses YES or NO to indicate if the option is correct.
 [Sample DOMC Questions](https://sei.caveon.com/launchpad/docker-domc-practice-exam-world-geography/domc-practice).

 ## Links